be-ns/galvanize_data_science/week0.md

 2. __Here's what it comes down to__
  * Not having a STEM background feels like the left image below.
 Focusing on it as the right image gives me the confidence to keep learning.
 My fellow students and I approach problems in very different ways.
 And sometimes that it good.
 If you've coded a lot in R or MatLab and now want to try doing something in Python, there may be an easier way you might not think of because you're in the MatLab framework.
 I only know Python and SQL, so I can retrain my mind much quicker than others, and that can be a HUGE benefit as the course continues.
 Or not.
 I guess only time will tell.
  ![left > wrong | right > correct](https://cdn-images-1.medium.com/max/800/1*e4p0w6DEB5gQofwCwE4zxQ.png)

+ Also [here](https://www.youtube.com/watch?v=klgbYfu5MCQ) is some great coding music if you are in need for such a thing.